Mobile App Download Statistics & Usage Statistics (2024)

-Now factor in the 1.35 billion tablet users worldwide, which is a number that has doubled over the past six years.
+Now factor in the 1.14 billion tablet users worldwide, which a number that’s grown about 36% over the past six years.

 If you take a second to look up from your phone during the day, I’m sure you’ll notice that everyone else has their eyes glued to a mobile device as well.

-In fact, studies show that the average American checks their phone every 12 minutes.
-10% of people check their phones once every four minutes.
+In fact, studies show that the average American checks their phone 262 times per day!
+That’s once every 5.5 minutes.

 We use our phones at work, at home, on the street, while we’re eating, in bed, and even in our cars.
 You might be reading this from a mobile device right now.

-This is encouraging news for anyone who owns an app or plans on developing an app.
+This is encouraging news for app developers, app publishers, and anyone who plans on developing an app.
 But in order to be successful in this space, two things need to happen.

 These two seemingly simple actions are what inspired me to write this guide.
 Sure, we know that people are using apps more than ever before.
 But that’s just barely scratching the surface in terms of the available data on this usage.
 You can’t develop an app based on this information alone.